-- Track A: A primary care access plan that helps residents of North Carolina at or below 200% of Federal Poverty Levels who do not have primary health care coverage access healthcare services.
-Visits are reimbursable for medically necessary, on-site, face-to-face provider encounters.
+- Track A: A primary care access plan that helps residents of North Carolina at or below 200% of Federal Poverty Levels who do not have primary healthcare coverage to access healthcare services.
+Visits are reimbursable for medically necessary, on-site, face-to-face provider encounters (including telehealth).

 - Track B: A reimbursement model for eligible expenses that may include payment for clinical staff, medical/office supplies and equipment, and capital.

 Nonprofit primary care safety net organizations that provide direct patient care are eligible to apply.
 This includes:

 - Federally Qualified Health Centers and look-alikes (FQHCs)